rancher/docs/content/rancher/v2.x/en/installation/requirements/_index.md

 Rancher should work with any modern Linux distribution and any modern Docker version.

-Rancher has been tested and is supported with Ubuntu, CentOS, Oracle Linux, RancherOS, and RedHat Enterprise Linux.
+Rancher and RKE have been tested and are supported on Ubuntu, CentOS, Oracle Linux, RancherOS, and RedHat Enterprise Linux.

+K3s should run on just about any flavor of Linux.
+However, K3s is tested on the following operating systems and their subsequent non-major releases:

+- Ubuntu 16.04 (amd64)
+- Ubuntu 18.04 (amd64)
+- Raspbian Buster (armhf)

+If you are installing Rancher on a K3s cluster with Alpine Linux, follow [these steps]({{<baseurl>}}/k3s/latest/en/advanced/#additional-preparation-for-alpine-linux-setup) for additional setup.

 For details on which OS and Docker versions were tested with each Rancher version, refer to the [support maintenance terms.](https://rancher.com/support-maintenance-terms/)